How to Create a Personal Access Token

 • Expiration.
 Choose when the token expires.
 After the interval passes, the token can no longer authenticate you to the API and it disappears from your account.

-• Custom Scopes lets you select from the full list of available scopes.
+• Custom Scopes lets you select specific scopes from the full list of scopes available to you based on your team role.

 You can use the Quick bulk scope select to select all scopes for any CRUD action, Search by resource type to look for a scope by name, or select and expand sections in the full list: